Hau Chi-keung

-Bowie Hau Chi-keung (born 1956) is a rural leader and businessman in Hong Kong.
+Bowie Hau Chi-keung (侯志強; born 1956) is a rural leader and businessman in Hong Kong.
 He is the current chairman of the Sheung Shui Rural Committee, ex officio executive committee member of the Heung Yee Kuk and ex officio member of the North District Council.

 Family and early life

 Hau is born in Ho Sheung Heung, Sheung Shui, New Territories in Hong Kong into the Hau clan, one of the five great clans in the New Territories in 1956.
 His father was a sailor and his mother was a farmer.
 He was the eldest of seven siblings.
 Hau got a job as a dockworker when he was just 13 and was convicted of theft when he was 18.

 Hau travelled around Britain, the Netherlands and the United States for 10 years.
 He opened a Chinese restaurant in Chicago when he was 20 and later made his fortune by buying and selling restaurants.
 He returned to Hong Kong in the 1980s and started a business exporting goldfish and bloodworms which brought him HK$1 million per month.
 He later turned into property.